-2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the House Committee on Health, Welfare and Institutions 4 on) 5 (Patron Prior to SubstituteDelegate Roem) 6 A BILL to amend and reenact §§ 51.5-150, 64.2-2019, and 64.2-2020 of the Code of Virginia, relating to 7 Department for Aging and Rehabilitative Services; training; powers and duties of guardian; annual 8 reports by guardians; information required.
+1 HOUSE BILL NO. 2437 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the House Committee on Health, Welfare and Institutions 4 on) 5 (Patron Prior to SubstituteDelegate Roem) 6 A BILL to amend and reenact §§ 51.5-150, 64.2-2019, and 64.2-2020 of the Code of Virginia, relating to 7 Department for Aging and Rehabilitative Services; training; powers and duties of guardian; annual 8 reports by guardians; information required.
 9 Be it enacted by the General Assembly of Virginia: 10 1.
 That §§ 51.5-150, 64.2-2019, and 64.2-2020 of the Code of Virginia are amended and reenacted as 11 follows: 12 § 51.5-150.
-Powers and duties of the Department with respect to public guardian and 13 conservator program and court-appointed guardians for incapacitated adults.
-14 A. The Department shall fund from appropriations received for such purpose a statewide system 15 of local or regional public guardian and conservator programs.
-16 B. The Department shall, with respect to the public guardian and conservator programs: 17 1.
-Make and enter into all contracts necessary or incidental to the performance of its duties and in 18 furtherance of the purposes as specified in this article in conformance with the Public Procurement Act (§ 19 2.2-4300 et seq.); 20 2.
-Contract with local or regional public or private entities to provide services as guardians and 21 conservators operating as local or regional Virginia public guardian and conservator programs in those 22 cases in which a court, pursuant to §§ 64.2-2010 and 64.2-2015, determines that a person is eligible to 23 have a public guardian or conservator appointed; 24 3.
-Adopt reasonable regulations in accordance with the Administrative Process Act (§ 2.2-4000 et 25 seq.) as appropriate to implement, administer, and manage the state and local or regional programs 26 authorized by this article, including, but not limited to, the adoption of:
+Powers and duties of the Department with respect to the public guardian and 13 conservator program and other guardians appointed pursuant to Chapter 20 (§ 64.2-2000 et seq.)
+14 of Title 64.2.
+15 A. The Department shall fund from appropriations received for such purpose a statewide system 16 of local or regional public guardian and conservator programs.
+17 B. The Department shall, with respect to the public guardian and conservator programs: 18 1.
+Make and enter into all contracts necessary or incidental to the performance of its duties and in 19 furtherance of the purposes as specified in this article in conformance with the Public Procurement Act (§ 20 2.2-4300 et seq.); 21 2.
+Contract with local or regional public or private entities to provide services as guardians and 22 conservators operating as local or regional Virginia public guardian and conservator programs in those 23 cases in which a court, pursuant to §§ 64.2-2010 and 64.2-2015, determines that a person is eligible to 24 have a public guardian or conservator appointed;

-a.
-Minimum training and experience requirements for volunteers and professional staff of the local and regional programs;

-- b.
-An ideal range of staff to client ratios for the programs, and adoption of procedures to be followed whenever a local or regional program falls below or exceeds the ideal range of staff to client ratios, which shall include, but not be limited to, procedures to ensure that services shall continue to be available to those in need and that appropriate notice is given to the courts, sheriffs, where appropriate, and the Department; - c.
-Procedures governing disqualification of any program falling below or exceeding the ideal range of staff to client ratios, which shall include a process for evaluating any program that has exceeded the ratio to assess the effects falling below or exceeding the ideal range of ratios has, had, or is having upon the program and upon the incapacitated persons served by the program.
+- 3. Adopt reasonable regulations in accordance with the Administrative Process Act (§ 2.2-4000 et seq.) as appropriate to implement, administer, and manage the state and local or regional programs authorized by this article, including, but not limited to, the adoption of: - a.
+Minimum training and experience requirements for volunteers and professional staff of the local and regional programs; - b.
+An ideal range of staff-to-client ratios for the programs, and adoption of procedures to be followed whenever a local or regional program falls below or exceeds the ideal range of staff-to-client ratios, which shall include, but not be limited to, procedures to ensure that services shall continue to be available to those in need and that appropriate notice is given to the courts; sheriffs, where appropriate; and the Department; - c.
+Procedures governing disqualification of any program falling below or exceeding the ideal range of staff-to-client ratios, which shall include a process for evaluating any program that has exceeded the ratio to assess the effects falling below or exceeding the ideal range of ratios has, had, or is having upon the program and upon the incapacitated persons served by the program.

-The regulations shall require that evaluations occur no less frequently than every six months and shall continue until the staff to client ratio returns to within the ideal range; and d.
+The regulations shall require that evaluations occur no less frequently than every six months and shall continue until the staff-to-client ratio returns to within the ideal range; and d.
 Person-centered practice procedures that shall: